Edward Fanshawe (British Army officer): Early military career

 Fanshawe was commissioned as a lieutenant in the Royal Artillery on 31 July 1878.
 He served in the Second Anglo-Afghan War in 1878–80 and the Sudan expedition of 1885, following which he was promoted to captain on 17 March 1886.
-After promotion to major on 5 March 1896, he was in charge of a battery of the Royal Horse Artillery (RHA) during the Second Boer War.
+After promotion to major on 5 March 1896, he was in charge of H Battery stationed in Meerut in British India, then transferred home to be in charge of the new W Battery at Woolwich in April 1900, later of the new Z Battery at Newbridge Barracks, before he was appointed in command of a battery of the Royal Horse Artillery (RHA) serving in South Africa during the Second Boer War.

 He stayed in South Africa until after the end of this war, and in November 1902 left Port Natal on the SS Ortona with the O Battery RHA, bound for Lucknow in the Bengal Presidency.
 Rising steadily through the ranks, he was promoted to lieutenant colonel in July 1903, brevet colonel in July 1906, and colonel in July 1908.
 In September 1909 he was promoted to temporary brigadier general and appointed to command the artillery in one of the two Regular Army divisions garrisoned in Ireland; whilst serving there, he was personally commended by King George V for saving an artilleryman from being crushed by a cavalry parade in Dublin.

 In October 1913, he was transferred to command the divisional artillery in the Wessex Division of the Territorial Force (TF).